Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Guideline B-10 and Third-Party Risk Management

 Guideline B-10 sets expectations for federally regulated financial institutions (FRFIs) to manage risks associated with third-party arrangements.
-It is applicable to all FRFIs, except for foreign bank branches and foreign insurance company branches.

-The guideline also expands the definition of a third party to include more entities like independent professionals, brokers, and utilities, and recommends including all types of third parties in risk assessments.
+The guideline also expands the definition of a third party to include more entities like independent professionals, brokers and utilities, and recommends including all types of third parties in risk assessments.

 Driving these new requirements is the shift from materiality to criticality – where a third party performs a function that is integral to the FRFI’s provision of a significant operation, function or service, requiring a dual-pronged approach where risk and criticality inform the nature and extent of due diligence activities.